samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Bastion Friendly

-There are ample places within the city and on the city’s outskirts where adventurers can build Bastions (see [chapter 8](/sources/dnd/dmg-2024/bastions)).
+There are ample places within the city and on the city's outskirts where adventurers can build Bastions (see [chapter 8](/sources/dnd/dmg-2024/bastions)).

 #### Key Conflicts